-I’m an investigative writer for the New Jersey State Commission of Investigation, a government watchdog agency that targets organized crime, corruption and the misuse of taxpayer dollars.
-I help shape investigations and write public reports that provide a road map for legislative action.
+Previously, I was an investigative writer for the New Jersey State Commission of Investigation, a government watchdog agency that targets organized crime, corruption and the misuse of taxpayer dollars.
+In that management-level position, I helped shape investigations and wrote public reports that provided a road map for legislative action.
 The agency’s work has resulted in sweeping reforms that have broken mob control of various industries and saved taxpayers tens of millions of dollars.

 There, I delivered high-impact stories and series that resulted in multiple arrests, job terminations, taxpayer savings and changes in state law.
 I was a member of the Star-Ledger team that won a Pulitzer Prize for breaking news in 2005 after former Gov. James E. McGreevey declared himself a “gay American” and announced he would resign.
 In 2010, former colleague Amy Brittain and I were awarded a George Polk Award for a three-part series that showed how hundreds of New Jersey law enforcement officers and firefighters used their public health benefits to obtain anabolic steroids and human growth hormone from a crooked physician.
 The series resulted in new safeguards and pushed forward implementation of a prescription drug monitoring program.
 My stories have won more than 40 additional awards.